mattkopecki/Personal-Site/content/post/IAM-Metrics.md

 ***Example:*** *If you have...*

-+ *A report listing all Authoritative Identites, and*
++ *A report listing all Authoritative Identities, and*
 + *A report of all Accounts with their associated Identity*

-*Then you can systhesize those to create...*
+*Then you can synthesize those to create...*

 + *A report listing all accounts from a specific target which are linked to a human identity, or*
 + *A report of identities with multiple accounts in a target, or*